sleslein/chi-js-design-system-talk/presentation.md

 Comment:  As noted at the beginning of the talk, I plan to move very fast.
 Conceptually I this is pretty straightforward, but I think you'll be able to keep up.
 If not, we can talk about it in detail at the end.
 -->

+Lego bricks used to compose the user experience.

+Are created from the design system's **foundations**.

 ---